Bellingham BMX :: Bellingham, WA

 September 2015: additions were trail grooming after winter impacts, sand weeding & fluffing, new compact gravel on the steps, storm clean-up (i.e. fallen trees), touched up bridges over swampy sections, and a brand a new section of trail in the forest!

-Filetread optional.
-The course is mostly dry now, but not dusty (grass and compact dirt).
-MUD EXPECTED!
-With any sort of rain on days before the race, it will get greasy fast and fill up your knobs!
-The track is still quite fast, but now 20% longer so lap times should be 7 minutes for top riders.
+2017 outlook: We hope for more stable conditions in 2017 - a bit wet but not crazy!
+With any rainfall of substance leading up to the race, the clay will get greasy fast and fill up your knobs, making it slippery & fun.
+The track will be still quite fast with approx. 7 minute lap times for top riders.
 If you're a singlespeeder, you might also want to gear down from your usual roadie set-up.
-I would not call this course “mountain bikey”, but it's hilly and harder to keep the momentum rolling, especially when it gets muddy.
+One would not call this course “mountain bikey” but it's hilly and harder to keep the momentum rolling, especially when it gets muddy.
 That clay is sticky!

-Below is an image of a couple Strava-recorded test laps from the layout for 2015.
-The fastest lap time on Strava so far was set by was Spencer Paxson on a dry, fast day in October 2014 with a 5:59.
+The fastest lap time on Strava so far was set by was Spencer Paxson with a 5:59 on a dry, fast day on a shorter course in October 2014.
 He won the Mens A by doing 9 laps in 52 minutes.
 This year will likely be 7 laps or less for the Men A, and 4 laps max for the beginners.

-See our Google Map for the new layout with the sections in red added this summer, along with all the extra course details (team tents, registration, parking, etc.).
+Here's an image of our interactive Google Map for the 2017 layout, along with all the extra course details (team tents, registration, parking, etc.).

-NO BMX TRACK ACCESS ON RACE DAY IN 2016.
-The BBMX gang will be at Grand Nationals in Chilliwack.
-The rest of the year, you can watch or experience top-notch BMX racing right inside the same venue on Friday night, 5pm-Dark, with practices on Tuesday and Thursday evenings all summer long.
+NO BMX TRACK ACCESS ON RACE DAY IN 2017.
+During the summer, you can watch or experience top-notch BMX racing right inside the same venue on Friday night, 5pm-Dark, with practices on Tuesday evenings all summer long.
 With USA BMX, everyone gets a one-day free membership to try out the track.
 Kids love this sport and it's great for their future leg speed, bike handling, and racing confidence!

 Food & Beer vendors: